atafra92/C-_Basics_For_Beginners_Exercises/README.md

-# CSharp Basics For Beginners - Exercises
+# C# Basics For Beginners - Exercises

 Exercices from Udemy course C# Basics for Beginnners Learn C# Fundamentals by Coding